jawarcholik/RobotWallFollowing_ReinforcementLearning/README.md

 Alter the Global Options Fixed Frame paramenter to be 'map'

-Add an Image to the displays with the 'Add' button on the lower left of the screen.
-Configure the Image Topic to be '/camera/color/image_raw'.
-You should be able to see an image of the robots view in the window in the lower left.

-Add a PointCloud2 to the displays with the 'Add' button on the lower left of the screen.
-Configure the Topic to be 'camera/depth/points'.
-3D Point cloud data should now be up showing up in the 3D pane.
+Add a Map to the displays with the 'Add' button on the lower left of the screen.
+Configure the Topic to be '/map'.
+You should see a map of your simulated robot's surroundings begin to be created.
+Navigate around your world to build up the map.

 ## Known Issues
 - If you run a gazebo instance and then close it, it may still be running in the background.
 Kill the gzserver and gzclient processes from the terminal if a new instance of gazebo wont load because of this.